 company formation services London

 The structure you choose when setting up a business in the UK is one of the most consequential decisions you will make.
 It affects how much tax you pay, what your personal liability is if the business runs into trouble, how you raise money, and how you eventually exit.
-Getting it right from the start or correcting it as your business grows is worth careful thought, especially during companies formations.
+Getting it right from the start or correcting it as your business grows is worth careful thought, especially during companies formation UK decisions.

 The Two Fundamental Categories: Unincorporated and Incorporated